PostHog/posthog.com/contents/blog/how-to-measure-product-market-fit.md

 Measuring product-market fit requires a _combination_ of leading and lagging indicators.

 **Leading indicators**, are predictive.
 A surge in organic growth and positive word-of-mouth suggests product-market fit, but can't confirm it.
 They include:
-- **Organic word-of-mouth growth** – Not directly linked to paid promotions
+- **Organic word-of-mouth growth** – Growth not linked to paid promotions
 - **User feedback & PMF Survey** – Direct feedback from users
 - **Meaningful user engagement** – Users experiencing real value